pmlandwehr/pghpython_nltk_assocrules/README.md

 To use the repository,

 1. Download the Accident Injuries data set and unzip it in this directory.
+The accident injuries file is encoded as 'latin1'.
+2. If you haven't used nltk before, after installing you'll need to download some corpora...
+    2.1.
+Open up python and type `import nltk; nltk.download()` to bring up the downloader GUI.
+    2.2.
+From the `Corpora` pane, select and download the `stopwords` corpus.
+    2.3.
+From the `Models` pane, download the `maxent_treebank_pos_tagger` and `punkt` modules.
-2. Run 'python generate_clean_narrative_pickel.py' to create the pickle 'all_narrative_cleanup.txt'
+3. Run 'python generate_clean_narrative_pickle.py' to create the pickle 'all_narrative_cleanup.txt'
-3. Run 'python generate_narrative_tag_pickle.py' to create the pickle 'all_narrative_tagged.txt'
+4. Run 'python generate_narrative_tag_pickle.py' to create the pickle 'all_narrative_tagged.txt'
-4. Open 'nltk_assocrules_pghpython.ipynb' in the IPython Notebook
+5. Open 'nltk_assocrules_pghpython.ipynb' in the IPython Notebook

 Code in this repository was developed by Haoxian He (https://bitbucket.org/ethan1989111) and Louis Luangkesorn (https://github.com/lluang)